-Continuous glucose monitoring
+Continuous and flash glucose monitoring

-What is continuous glucose monitoring (CGM)?
+What is continuous glucose monitoring?

-A CGM device is a small wearable device that measures glucose levels throughout the day and night.
+A continuous glucose monitoring (CGM) device is a small wearable device that measures glucose levels throughout the day and night.
 It has alarms to let the user know if glucose levels are getting too low or too high, what their glucose level is at any time, and whether it is stable or on the way up or down.
 These devices reduce the frequency of daily finger prick blood glucose checks.
 Some devices can work in conjunction with a compatible insulin pump while others send information to a CGM receiver or smartphone.

 Read more in our fact sheet Continuous glucose monitoring.

-Updated 21 February 2019
+Updated 24 February 2019

 - reduction of the number of severe hypoglycaemic events;

-- reduction of visits to emergency departments, and missed work and/or school days by helping eligible people and their families to better manage their type 1 diabetes; and
+- reduction of visits to emergency departments, and missed work and/or school days by helping eligible people and their families to manage their type 1 diabetes; and

 - reduction in anxiety for eligible people with type 1 diabetes.